CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 Install-Script 'ThinkBiosConfigUI'
 ```

+This will install the script to the default script path:

+- Windows PowerShell v5: `C:\Users\ {your user name} \WindowsPowerShell\Scripts`
+- PowerShell v7: `C:\Users\ {your user name} \Documents\PowerShell\Scripts`

+If this is the first time installing a script from the PowerShell Gallery, you will be given the option to establish the default script path and add it to the PATH environment variable.

-The required PowerShell module that support the UI can be installed from the PowerShell Gallery as well:
+The GUI script can install and import the required `Lenovo.BIOS.Config` module automatically, or if you only need to work directly with the module, it can be installed from the PowerShell Gallery as well:

 ```PowerShell
 Install-Module 'Lenovo.BIOS.Config'